nathanwang0114/cse15l-lab-reports/wk1-lab-report.md

 ![Image](vs-code-setup-pic.png)

 ## *3. How to Connect Remotely*
-`For Window Personal Devices Only` Install Git for Windows using this link: https://gitforwindows.org/ *Note: DO NOT do this for the computers in the computer lab because git is already installed.
+`For Window Personal Devices Only` Install Git for Windows using this link: https://gitforwindows.org/ * *DO NOT do this for the computers in the computer lab because git is already installed.* *